-(3) The requisition for a special general meeting shall state the objects of the meeting and shall be signed by the members making the requisition and be sent to the address of the Secretary.
-It may consist of several documents in a like form, each signed by one or more of the members making the requisition.
+The requisition for a Special General Meeting shall state the objects of the meeting and shall be signed by the Members making the requisition and be sent to the address of the Secretary.
+It may consist of several documents in a like form, each signed by one or more of the Members making the requisition.

-(4) If the Committee does not cause a special general meeting to be held within the month after the date on which the requisition is sent to the address of the Secretary, the members making the requisition, or any of them, may convene a special general meeting to be held not later than three months after that date.
+If the Committee does not cause a Special General Meeting to be held within the month after the date on which the requisition is sent to the address of the Secretary, the Members making the requisition, or any of them, may convene a Special General Meeting to be held not later than three months after that date.

-(5) A special general meeting convened by members in accordance with these Rules shall be convened in the same manner as nearly as possible as that in which those meetings are convened by the Committee, and all reasonable expenses incurred in convening the meeting shall be refunded by the Association to the persons incurring the expenses.
+A Special General Meeting convened by Members in accordance with these Rules shall be convened in the same manner as nearly as possible as that in which those meetings are convened by the Committee, and all reasonable expenses incurred in convening the meeting shall be refunded by the Association to the persons incurring the expenses.

-NOTICE OF MEETING
+Notice of meetings

-11. (1) The Secretary shall, at least 14 days before the date fixed for holding a general meeting of the Association, cause to be sent to each member of the Association, at the address appearing in the register of members, a notice by pre-paid post stating the place, date and time of the meeting and the nature of the business to be transacted at the meeting.
+The Secretary shall, at least 14 days before the date fixed for holding a General Meeting of the Association, cause to be sent to each Member of the Association, at the address appearing in the register of Members, a notice by pre-paid post stating the place, date and time of the meeting, and the nature of the business to be transacted at the meeting.

-(2) No business other than that set out in the notice convening the meeting shall be transacted at the meeting.
+No business other than that set out in the notice convening the meeting shall be transacted at the meeting.

-(3) A member desiring to bring any business before a meeting may give notice of that business in writing to the Secretary, who shall include that business in the notice calling the next general meeting after the receipt of the notice.
+A Member desiring to bring any business before a meeting may give notice of that business in writing to the Secretary, who shall include that business in the notice calling the next General Meeting after the receipt of the notice.

-PROCEEDINGS AT MEETINGS
+Proceedings at meetings

-12. (1) All business that is transacted at a special general meeting and all business that is transacted at the annual general meeting with the exception of that specially referred to in these Rules as being the ordinary business of the annual general meeting shall be deemed to be special business.
+All business that is transacted at a Special General Meeting and all business that is transacted at the Annual General Meeting with the exception of that specially referred to in these Rules as being the ordinary business of the Annual General Meeting shall be deemed to be special business.

-(2) No item of business shall be transacted at a general meeting unless a quorum of members entitled under these Rules to vote is present during the time when the meeting is considering that item.
+No item of business shall be transacted at a General Meeting unless a quorum of Members entitled under these Rules to vote is present during the time when the meeting is considering that item.

-(3) Five members (being members entitled under these Rules to vote at a general meeting) present in person or by proxy constitute a quorum for the transaction of the business of a general meeting.
+Five (5) Members (being Members entitled under these Rules to vote at a General Meeting) present in person or by proxy constitute a quorum for the transaction of the business of a General Meeting.

-(4) If, within half an hour after the appointed time for the commencement of a general meeting, a quorum is not present, the meeting if convened upon the requisition of members shall be dissolved and in any other case shall stand adjourned to the same day in the next week at the same time and (unless another place is specified by the Chairperson at the time of the adjournment or by written notice to members given before the day to which the meeting is adjourned) at the same place.
-If at the adjourned meeting a quorum is not present within half an hour after the time appointed for the commencement of the meeting, the members present (being not less than 3) shall be a quorum.
+If, within half an hour after the appointed time for the commencement of a General Meeting, a quorum is not present, the meeting if convened upon the requisition of Members shall be dissolved and in any other case shall stand adjourned to the same day in the next week at the same time and (unless another place is specified by the Chairperson at the time of the adjournment or by written notice to Members given before the day to which the meeting is adjourned) at the same place.
+If at the adjourned meeting a quorum is not present within half an hour after the time appointed for the commencement of the meeting, the Members present (being not less than 3) shall be a quorum.

-13. (1) The President, or in the President's absence, a Vice-President, shall preside as Chairperson at each general meeting of the Association.
+The President, or in the President's absence, a Vice-President, shall preside as Chairperson at each General Meeting of the Association.